Last Updated on

 Mix the adhesive in a bucket according to the packet instructions and once mixed, apply the adhesive with a notched trowel.
 Hold the trowel at a 45-degree angle and spread the adhesive over the wall.
 Ensure an even coverage then make grooves in the adhesive in the same direction.

 Pro tip: Only cover enough of the area that you can tile before the adhesive hardens.
-Aim for one square meter at a time.
+Aim for one square metre at a time.

 Step 6: Tiling the wall